 As mentioned, you will need to keep your Optus Plan for at least 3 months.
 Once you have done that, your bonus Velocity points will be awarded within 14 days after the end of the 3 month period.

 When will I get the points?

 The points are awarded after 2 weeks after you have held the plan for 3 months.
 Be aware that these points are paid on a one-off basis.
 There are no ongoing points for making your monthly payments.

 You may be thinking of doing a hit and run, taking the points and then canceling your plan.
-If you do, keep in mind that there may be cancellation of other fees that need to be considered.
+If you do, keep in mind that there may be cancellation fees that need to be considered.

 For example, if you choose a plan with a handset, you will still be on the hook for the cost of the handset, In most cases, this is something you would do as you want the handset, or the plan, not because you want the points.